AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirVLN-R1 Model

 This reward measures whether the UAV's heading angle after executing the action sequence is aligned with the subgoal's heading angle.
 Let $\Delta_{\text{yaw}}$ denote the angular difference between the two headings, normalized to $(-180^\circ, 180^\circ]$.
 The reward is defined as:

 where $\tau_{\text{yaw}}$ controls the tolerance range (e.g., $60^\circ$).

 \paragraph{2.
-Stop Consistency Reward.} When the model predicts the \textbf{stop} action, it implies that the policy judges the navigation process should terminate.
-If this judgement is incorrect, the UAV may either stop too early or continue executing actions that deviate from the target, ultimately causing task failure.
+Stop Consistency Reward.} An incorrect \textbf{stop} decision---whether premature or missed---directly causes task failure.
 To mitigate such errors, we define the following reward mechanism: the reward is \(\alpha\) if both the predicted and ground-truth action sequences end with \textbf{stop}; the reward is \(\beta\) if neither the predicted nor the ground-truth sequence ends with \textbf{stop}; otherwise, the reward is 0.
-This reward encourages the model to make clear stop decisions, mitigating both early-stop and missed-stop behaviors.

 \paragraph{3.
 Format Reward.}

 To encourage the model to produce outputs with correct structure and valid syntax, we assign a constant reward $r_{\text{format}}=\gamma$ if the output is well-formed; otherwise, we set $r_{\text{format}}=0$.